Introduction

 This phenomenon can influence motivation to maintain long-term financial strategies.
 When progress is not easily perceived, individuals may question whether their financial decisions are truly producing results.

-This dynamic is directly related to the mechanism described in the article The Power of Compound Interest: Why Starting Small Changes Everything, which explains how small financial contributions can grow significantly over time.
+This dynamic is the emotional opposite of compounding.
+The guide The Power of Compound Interest: Why Starting Small Changes Everything explains why modest contributions can matter when they are repeated over time.

 However, when the perception of scarcity remains active, gradual progress may seem insufficient to alter the feeling of financial insecurity.